anuragmundada-reisys/KuberBeverages-API/README.md

-# KuberSecurities-API
+# KuberBeveragess-API
-A backend service for Kuber Securities web application.
+A backend service for Kuber Beverages web application.